-The use of ad blocking software is increasing.
+The use of ad-blocking software is increasing.
 Depending on your site’s topic, ad blockers are installed in up to over 50% of the visiting browsers, preventing your ads from being displayed.
-Their usage grew 30% in 2016.
-Analyzing this progress for different regions and devices, the problem is becoming much more dramatic.
-In India, for example, the usage of ad blocker on smartphones rose up to 59%.
+Their usage grew by 30% in 2016.

-The first step to understand how threatening ad blockers are for your own business is to learn more about them.
-We developed the ad blocker counter to identify these users and to display them in your Google Analytics reports.
+The first step to understanding how threatening ad blockers are for your own business is to learn more about them.
+We developed the ad blocker counter to identify these users.
+You can find them in your Google Analytics reports.

-With this information, you can learn more about this user group and its behavior.
-To start tracking ad block users, you need to insert your Google Analytics ID into the ad blocker counter option which you can find in the general settings of Advanced Ads.
+You can learn more about this user group and its behavior with this information.
+To start tracking this user segment, you need to insert your Google Analytics ID into the ad blocker counter option, which you can find in the general plugin settings.

 To evaluate this user group in your Google Analytics, we provide a customized report (“Ad Block”) that you can import to your dashboard with this link or from the Google Analytics Solutions Gallery.
 After the import, you can choose “Ad Block” from your custom reports.
 If you open the Top Events section, you can find the ad block users listed as an event action next to the other entries from Advanced Ads.